 11.22.6.4.3.4 TB Measurement Reporting Part

 The last part of each TB Measurement phase instance is the TB Measurement Reporting phase and appears SIFS time after the TB Measurement Sounding phase.
 The Measurement results shall be carried in a Location Measurement Results (LMR) frames.
 LMR frames shall carry measurement results from RSTA to ISTA, and if negotiate from ISTA to RSTA.
-Measurement results carried in a Measurement Report Part shall be either from this availability window or the previous availability window used by ISTA ().
+Measurement results carried in a Measurement Report Part shall be either from this availability window or the previous availability window used by ISTA.
 The TF or NDPA of the preceding Location Sounding part shall indicate using the [TBD field] if associated measurement results are included in the same availability window or the successive availability window that includes medium allocation for sounding to the ISTA.
-The RSTA to ISTA LMR are carried in an HE MU PPDU.
+The RSTA to ISTA LMR are carried in an HE MU PPDU if more than single ISTA completes exchange successfully.
+The RSTA to ISAT is carried in HE SU PPDU if only one ISTA completes exhange successfully.
 If ISTA to RSTA LMR was negotiated the RSTA shall assign UL resources using a TF with type Location and sub-type LMR.

 CID 309: